bbikdash/pixi_hello_world/README.md

 Seems really fast to install packages and it seems to integrate the python environment with VS Code just fine.

 Keep in mind most of the pixi management process is automated with high level commands.
 Adding/removing packages via the cli auto-updates the `.toml` file.

-I'm not sure how much you can edit the pyproject.toml directly without it breaking things.
-For greater control, I'd probably still recommend just using `pip` with `pyproject.toml` combo.
+After further testing, I believe one of pixi's greatest assets is it's interoperability with pip.
+I was able to use pixi on a repo that used `pip`, `venv`, and `pyproject.toml`.
+I simply applied `pixi init` and it just added a few more lines to the original `pyproject.toml` without making breaking changes to the structure.
+I could install to the venv with `pip install .` as well as `pixi shell` which is a huge benefit for existing pip python projects.

 ## Useful commands